jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 In our modern age, we can learn online with almost no cost at all, even from top universities in the world like Stanford, MIT or Harvard.
 Apart from that, online courses usually have an increased playback speed function that lets you consume content even faster, due to its self-paced education feature.

-Sometimes, some courses may offer certificates as well, which could be useful if you showcase them to your employers.
+Sometimes, some courses may offer certificates as well, which could be useful to showcase them to your employers.

 There are endless online courses to dive in, but these are the resources/platforms I use more often: [PluralSight](https://www.pluralsight.com/), [Coursera](https://www.coursera.org/), [Khan Academy](https://www.khanacademy.org/), [edX](https://www.edx.org/).